Some configuration results for area-minimizing cones: Introduction

 In this paper, among others we get the following. \begin{thm} Given embedded closed minimal submanifolds $\{L_i\}$ respectively in Euclidean spheres with $i=1,2,\cdots, n$, every cone over the minimal product $L$ of sufficiently many copies among these $\{L_i\}$ is area-minimizing. \end{thm}

-The result tells in particular that every closed minimal submanifold with no other assumptions at all can be used as a brick to construct area-minimizing cones in different combinatorial ways.
-The only payment is that the resulting area-minimizing cone may have high dimension.
+\begin{rem} Every closed minimal submanifold with no other assumptions at all can be used as a brick to construct area-minimizing cones in different combinatorial ways.
+The only payment is that the resulting area-minimizing cone may have high dimension. \end{rem}